Harem and Hijab: Writing about Women in Islam, 1716-Present Day

-The lives of Muslim women have long been subject to intense speculation in the West, arousing curiosity, censure, and erotic desire.
+The lives of Muslim women have long been subject to intense speculation in the West, arousing curiosity, censure and erotic desire.
 This fascination is nothing new.
-The word 'harem', derived from the Arabic word 'haram' meaning forbidden or sacrosanct, came to the Western world in the seventeenth century via the Ottoman Empire.
+The word 'harem' - derived from the Arabic word 'haram' meaning forbidden or sacrosanct - came to the Western world in the 17th century via the Ottoman Empire.
 Generally used in English-language discussions to refer to women's living quarters in a polygynous household, the harem was a frequent topic of travel narratives by colonial women who visited Egypt and Turkey.

 This varied body of writings, often referred to as 'haremlik' literature, is now considered by scholars to have countered popular Western notions of the harem as a form of brothel filled with oiled bodies and sensual delight.
 Haremlik literature encompasses a wide range of observations, including envy of the Muslim woman's right to own property and expressions of disgust at the 'gilded cage' of the harem.

 No less central to Western travel writing and social commentary has been the 'hijab', a word often used in English to denote the veil worn by Muslim women but more broadly referring to the principle of modesty in Islam.
 The hijab is a frequent object of popular disdain and Muslim commentators have repeatedly called for a more nuanced and critical understanding of its diverse purposes and associations.